Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 Our normal daily intake of phosphate is 800-1500 mg.
 Most foods contain phosphate and the majority is absorbed from the gastrointestinal tract (70-90%) with the remaining being excreted in faeces.

-The absorption of phosphate, which predominantly occurs in the small intestines, may be blocked by aluminum-/calcium-/magnesium-containing antacids.
-This forms the basis of therapy in CKD.
+The absorption of phosphate, which predominantly occurs in the small intestines, may be blocked by aluminium, calcium or magnesium containing antacids.

 Phosphate is predominantly an intracellular ion with only 1% composing the extracellular pool.
 This extracellular concentration is closely regulated by diet, hormones (e.g. parathyroid hormone) and acid-balance.